supabase/dbdev/docs/extension_structure.md

 # A string
 comment = 'a comment for the extension'

-# A string without quotes
+# A string without quotes should not have whitespace or escape sequences
 comment = ACommentForTheExtension

 # A string with escapse sequences